Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Necessary Rationality and Necessary Knowledge of Strategies in game theory

 So let us assume that the row player cooperates, and that he knows the final outcome will be CC and thus gets a payoff of 2.
-In order to tell whether he is rational, we need to know what payoff he would have gotten if he had defected.
+To tell whether he is rational, we need to know what payoff he would have gotten if he had defected.

-From point 3 above, we know that if he had defected, and thus reached a different outcome, the column player would have known this alternate outcome.
-We also established, in the previous section, that if, in some possible world, the column player choses to cooperate and knows that the final outcome will be DC (3, 0), then her decision to cooperate is not rational.
+From point 3 above, we know that if he had defected, and thus reached a different outcome, the column player would have known this alternative outcome.
+We also established, in the previous section, that if, in some possible world, the column player chooses to cooperate and knows that the final outcome will be DC (3, 0), then her decision to cooperate is not rational.

 It follows that, if the row player had chosen to defect, the final outcome could not have been DC, as (i) knowing this, the column player would then have been irrational, and (ii) point 2 above says that he had chosen to defect, she -- the column player -- would have been rational.
 Thus, if the row player had defected, the final outcome would have been DD (1, 1), and he would have obtained a payoff of 1.

-Since $1>2$, it followed directly that the row player, choosing to cooperate and knowing that if had defected he would have gotten a lesser payoff, is action rationally.
+Since $2>1$, it followed directly that the row player, choosing to cooperate and knowing that if he had defected, he would have gotten a lesser payoff, is acting rationally.

 The same reasoning can be done for the column player, for whom it is rational to cooperate under our assumptions.
 The only remaining outcome, (2,2), thus correspond to the rational choice of cooperating for both players, under Necessary Rationality and Necessary Knowledge of Strategies.
-This is shown on the final matrix of Figure \ref{fig-example1}.
+This is shown in the final matrix of Figure \ref{fig-example1}.

 The key difference with the Nash equilibrium is in the counterfactual statements, which lead to a different comparison of the utilities obtained with each strategic choice and under counterfactual implications.
-Under Necessary Rationality and Necessary Knowledge of Strategies (or the belief there of), it is rational for both players to cooperate.

-This line of reasoning reaches the same outcome as Douglas Hofstadter's reasoning, but does not use the argument of symmetry.
+Under Necessary Rationality and Necessary Knowledge of Strategies (or the belief thereof), it is rational for both players to cooperate.
+This line of reasoning reaches the same outcome as Douglas Hofstadter's reasoning but does not use the argument of symmetry.
 It can thus be extended to other games in normal form.
 This is what we are going to do now.